fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 The read/write model separation, which is the defining pillar of CQRS, allows to combine it with the other hero of this blogs entry title: the [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern.

 The fundamental idea behind this pattern is that every state-altering action in your system is recorded and stored, forever, in a time-ordered event log, rather than as an aggregate of all the changes as they were happening over time in a single database.
-Intersting enough databses **are** build on top of event logs, stored on disk therefore this concept has been touted as [turning the database inside out](https://martin.kleppmann.com/2015/11/05/database-inside-out-at-oredev.html) by some of the greats.
+Interesting enough databases **are** build on top of event logs, stored on disk therefore this concept has been touted as [turning the database inside out](https://martin.kleppmann.com/2015/11/05/database-inside-out-at-oredev.html) by some of the greats.

 The advantages of this approach are many-fold:
 - There is now an audit log of everything that happened in the system at any given point in time.